What is Whole Plant CBD Oil: The Benefits of Using the Entire Hemp Extract

 Whole plant hemp extract is a byproduct from hemp plants using special methods in order to harness the full range of healing compounds that these plants offer.
 The extract is taken out of the entire plant including bracts, pistils, and leaves.

 The final product can vary significantly depending on which parts were used and which extraction process was utilized and will still contain traces of THC.
+It is important to avoid hemp extract if you may be taking a drug test soon as it will cause you to fail.

 When using all of the flower’s phytocannabinoids, terpenes, and remaining compounds for an extract, it means more diversity.
 Thus, creating an even more effective product with greater therapeutic properties on both mental and physical ailments.
 This greater therapeutic benefit is due to the “entourage effect” with the body’s Endocannabinoid System.